-The temporomandibular joints (TMJ) are located in front of each ear, connecting the lower jaw to the skull.
-These joints are the most complicated joints in the body and allow the lower jaw to open, close, rotate and slide.
-The TMJs are used over 5,000 times each day when we chew, swallow, yawn, smile, laugh, eat and speak!
+The lower jaw hinges at the temporomandibular joints (TMJ), located in front of each ear.
+These most complicated joints in the body allow the lower jaw to open, close, rotate and slide.
+The TMJs are used over 5,000 times each day when we chew, swallow, yawn, smile, laugh, eat, and speak.
+The top row of teeth actually hinge when the skull rocks up and down on the top vertebrae in the neck.

 There is a delicate working relationship between the TMJ, the muscles that move the jaw, and the nerves that control these muscles.
 Therefore, healthy function of the TMJ system requires normal structure and function of both the temporomandibular joints and the trigeminal nerve.

-TMJ dysfunction or syndrome occurs when the joint is misaligned or malfunctions.
+TMJ dysfunction occurs when the joint is misaligned or malfunctions.
 Over time, this abnormal wear and tear can cause irritation, inflammation, and eventually arthritis within the joint itself, all leading to TMJ dysfunction.
-The symptoms of TMJ dysfunction can appear suddenly after a trauma or they may take years to develop.
+The symptoms of TMJ dysfunction can appear suddenly after a trauma, or they may take years to develop.

 The symptoms of TMJ vary from person to person and can affect one or both joints.
 Symptoms vary from mild to severe and may include: